-Like any industry, the automotive world is continually growing, expanding, and innovating.
-And with that growth comes transformative trends that alter both the type of service auto shops must provide, as well as the products and repairs they must offer.
+Like any industry, the automotive world continually grows, expands, and innovates.
+And with that growth comes transformative trends that alter the type of service auto shops must provide and the products and repairs they must offer.

-While many traditional auto care services will still be necessary for decades to come, auto shops looking to thrive in a shifting service landscape must stay ahead of emerging trends.
-AutoCenter Sales is here to share tips for helping your auto shop stay current and increase sales.
+While many traditional auto care services will still be necessary for decades, auto shops looking to thrive in a shifting service landscape must stay ahead of emerging trends.
+AutoCenter Sales is here to share tips for helping your auto shop stay current and increase sales

 Let’s discuss a few of the trends that are poised to transform the auto repair and service industry.